rasterio/rasterio/_sources/quickstart.txt

 Creating data
 -------------

-An N-D array of values can be written to a raster data file and thus shared with other GIS applications such as QGIS using Rasterio dataset objects.
+Reading data is only half the story.
+Using Rasterio dataset objects, arrays of values can be written to a raster data file and thus shared with other GIS applications such as QGIS.

 As an example, consider an array of floating point values representing, e.g., a temperature or pressure anomaly field measured or modeled on a regular grid,